V. A. – 101 + 303 + 808 = Now Form A Band

 This is a knob, this is another, here’s a third, now make music.

 True to the title, all of the acts here had been unknown (or didn’t exist) before this compilation.
 The same was probably true right after the publication of it.
 The whole thing was published on a sub-label of Sabres of Paradise, you know who, Andrew Weatherall, and features the likes of Turbulent Force, Point Alpha, THD, Pod, Psyche und Lords Of Afford.
-Add up all of the publications of all five acts, you get to 14.
+Add up all of the publications of these acts, you get to 14.
+Looking at it that way it’s easy to say that the formula didn’t work out – but then again, the whole project wasn’t conceived to prove the case of an easy rise to stardom.

-Looking at it that way it’s easy to say that the formula didn’t really work out – but then again, the whole project clearly wasn’t conceived to prove the case in itself.
 It’s interesting to read what people who commented on this album had to say.
-Mostly it’s about what the drum sounds like, whether the samples are good – it’s all about the production and the sound, the effects etc. It’s like kids walking out of some action or sci-fi movie saying how awesome the film was and actually really just discussing the special effects.
+Mostly, it’s about what the drum sounds like, whether the samples are good – it’s all about the production and the sounds, the effects etc. It’s like kids walking out of some action or sci-fi movie saying how awesome the film was and really just discussing the special effects.

 No, it didn’t sound like the stuff on this compilation.
 This is relentless banging stuff, we would have wanted it to be less monotonous, less simplistic.
 But that’s not the point.
 We were making music without being able to play a single instrument.
 Just like most everyone else that was toying around with their Rolands.
 And we had a great time.
 It was fun, and if we had had any talent whatsoever… Well, we didn’t.
 Or we weren’t banging enough.
 Didn’t know the right people.
 Didn’t really go for it.
 Or all of that.